Welcome!

 Are Organic wines sulfite-free or do they just contain fewer sulfites?

 • The short answer is “no” and “possibly.”
-There is no such thing as “sulfite-free wine” as all wine contains infinitesimal amounts of sulfites (around 5 parts per million – ppm), which are a natural byproduct of fermentation.
+There is no such thing as “sulfite-free wine” as all wine contains infinitesimal amounts of sulfites (around 5 ppm), which are a natural byproduct of fermentation.
 Sulfite content in wines ranges from 5 to 250 ppm, with a legal limit in the U.S. of 350 ppm.

 • Dry wines have fewer sulfites than sweeter wines, and red wines tend to have fewer sulfites than white.
-A well-made red wine (not necessarily organic) has between 50 – 75 ppm, with good dry whites checking in at around 100 ppm.
+A well-made red wine (not necessarily organic) has between 50–75 ppm, with good dry whites around 100 ppm.

 • Wines from a quality producer such as Domaine Bousquet clock in at an average of 50 ppm.